microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/steps/iot-hub-control.md

     ```sh
     pip3 install -r requirements.txt
     ```

+    > If you get the error `pip3: command not found`, then you will need to install pip using the command `sudo apt install python3-pip --yes`

 1. Create a new file called `.env`.
 This file will contain secrets for the app, namely the IoT Hub connection string and the device id.
 This file should not be checked into source code control, and the default .gitignore for Python should ignore these files.